Tour Restrictions at Waiora Water Treatment Plant

 Curious as to what happens to the dirty water from your toilet, shower, and laundry?

-Ever wondered how Council treats water from the river to the tap?
+Ever wondered how the Council treats water from the river to the tap?

 What about runoff from lawns gardens and rainwater?

-City Waters offers tours to both plants Tuesdays only at the Water Treatment 10am- 12 noon, and Wastewater 1pm – 2pm.
-Tours fill up fast, so book now.
+City Waters offers tours to both plants on Tuesdays only.
+These take place at the Waiora Water Treatment Plant from 10am-12 noon, and at the Pukete Wastewater Treatment Plant from 1-2pm.
+Tours fill up fast, so book early.

-Both private and public schools can book and students must be at least 9 years, or Year 5.
-It is recommend that schools book both tours on the same day.
+Both private and public schools can book and students must be at least 9 years old, or Year 5.
+It is recommended schools book both tours on the same day.

 To sign up please read the Visitors group information guidelines and submit a Tour request form.